johanbove/johanbove.github.io/_posts/2015-08-07-mocha-npm-module-jquery.markdown

 categories: blog
 ---

-# Help needed!
+# Lessons learned: keep your dependencies up-to-date

-This post describes an issue I am currently encountering with trying to run mocha unit tests from the command line.
+This post describes an issue I had with trying to run mocha unit tests from the command line.
 When I run the tests from the browser everything is fine.
 But when I run the same tests from the command line on my local machine using `npm test` or `mocha`, npm seems to have trouble finding the "jquery" module.

+## The solution

+I had jQuery version *1.9.1* previously installed.
+I changed the dependency in *package,json* to load version *1.11.3* and performed the command `npm update`and now `require` is able to load in *jQuery*. :smiley:

 ## Description